Pomax/BezierInfo-2/docs/chapters/bsplines/content.en-GB.md

 ## Extending our implementation to cover rational splines

-The algorithm for working with Rational B-Splines is virtually identical to the regular algorithm, and the extension to work in the control point weights is fairly simple: we extend each control point from a point in its original number of dimensions (2D, 3D, etc) to one dimension higher, scaling the original dimensions by the control point's weight, and then assigning that weight as its value for the extended dimension.
+The algorithm for working with Rational B-Splines is virtually identical to the regular algorithm, and the extension to work in the control point weights is fairly simple: we extend each control point from a point in its original number of dimensions (2D, 3D, etc.) to one dimension higher, scaling the original dimensions by the control point's weight, and then assigning that weight as its value for the extended dimension.

 For example, a 2D point `(x,y)` with weight `w` becomes a 3D point `(w * x, w * y, w)`.